Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 B) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide.
 Implement the use of METHOD and WHILE LOOP.

-C) The lord, The hunter and the fox= alternative to Rock,Paper,Scissors.
+C) The lord, the hunter and the fox= alternative to Rock,Paper,Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.

 D) Battle Master= Build the optimal army to defeat the dreaded orcs.
 Demonstrate how to use GLOBAL Function to interact with global variable within a function.
 Implement the use of TRY, EXCEPT AND BREAK statements and WHILE loops